- Developer:Government of Aragon

-From the architect.
+Text description provided by the architects.
 Valdespartera Ecocity is a newly built neighborhood located in the residential expansion south of Zaragoza.
 Ordination, which includes the construction of nearly 10,000 housing units, meets certain energy efficiency criteria.
 The plot is located on the southern boundary of the district, next to water tanks and the ring highway Z-40.

 Given the proximity of these elements of territorial scope and serial volumetric rotundity of residential buildings as well as the total area of 60,000 m² of initial solar, for all scholar needs, and the topographic elevation of almost 20 meters in existing plot, it was difficult to relate the location with the scale of the main users of the future center: children.
 Therefore, the origin of the intervention is in the will to prepare and define the scope to hold the project, the notion of enclosure and its configuration, and the idea of building a place.